michaelerule/lgcpspatial/README.md

 This repository contains example implementations of log-Gaussian Cox process regressions for analyzing grid cells (and perhaps other periodic, densely sampled 2D spatial datasets).

- - `docs/`: Documentation for the python `lgcpspatial` package, [browsable as HTML here.](https://michaelerule.github.io/lgcpspatial/index.html).
  - `example data/`: An example grid cell from [Krupic et al. (2018)](https://doi.org/10.1126/science.aao4960).
- - `lgcpspatial/`: An example implementation as a python package
+ - `python/lgcp/`: An example implementation as a python package
- - `tutorials/`: IPython notebooks demonstrating use of the `lgcpspatial` package.
+ - `python/notebooks/`: IPython notebooks to reproduce the figures in the manuscript
- - `matlab/`: A less-complete (but functional) Matlab implementation of the algorithm.
+ - `matlab/`: A (less-complete) provisional Matlab implementation
+ - `old_versions/`: Previous iterations